xamry/notes/Management/Scrum.md

 Scrum employs an iterative, incremental approach to optimize predictability and control risk.
 Scrum is a **lightweight agile** project management **framework**.

-## Scrum consists of:
-- Scrum teams and their associated roles
-- Events
-- Artifacts
-- Rules

 ## 3 Pillars of Scrum

  - Transparency